somewhatlurker/amd_arbpg_repros/README.md

 components, it seems that the unswizzled `((f, 0, 0, 1)` vector is returned instead.

 Loading the value into a temporary variable first, then swizzling said variable, works as expected.

+This may also affect other attributes (not sure).

 #### Reproduction case notes
 The left side of the gradient-filled triangle is correctly rendered by swizzling a temporary variable.
 The right side